pingidentity/terraform-provider-pingone/docs/resources/environment.md

 ### Optional

-- `default_population` (Block List, Deprecated) **Deprecation Message** The `default_population` block has been deprecated.
-Default population functionality has moved to the `pingone_population_default` resource.
-This attribute will be removed in the next major version of the provider.
-To preserve user data, removal of this block from HCL will not delete the population from the service.
-The default population configuration cannot be added after the environment has already been created, but will not trigger a replacement of the resource.
-The environment's default population.
-The values for this block will not be populated when importing the resource using `terraform import`. (see [below for nested schema](#nestedblock--default_population))
 - `description` (String) A description of the environment.
 - `region` (String) The region to create the environment in.
 Should be consistent with the PingOne organisation region.
 Valid options are `AsiaPacific` `Canada` `Europe` and `NorthAmerica`.
 Default can be set with the `PINGONE_REGION` environment variable.
 - `service` (Block Set) The services to enable in the environment.
 Defaults to `SSO`. (see [below for nested schema](#nestedblock--service))